| 2009 |

 | 2018 |

-ATG101 physically interacts with the C-terminal domain (CTD) of PTCH1 (Patched1) and connects PTCH1 to the ULK complex; this interaction results in blockade of basal autophagic flux and accumulation of autophagosomes with undegraded cargo, independently of PTCH1's repressive activity on SMO. |
+ATG101 physically interacts with the C-terminal domain (CTD) of the Hedgehog receptor PATCHED1 (PTCH1), connecting PTCH1 to the ULK complex.
+This interaction results in a blockade of basal autophagic flux and accumulation of autophagosomes with undegraded cargo, independent of PTCH1's repressive activity on SMO. |

 Molecular cancer research |